novogenautonomy/novogenautonomy.github.io/batteries.md

 ---

 ### Nickel-cadmium batteries
-- were earlier used in electric vehicles as they are inexpensive, reliable, and have a long lifespan of around 500-1000 charging cycles (Petrovich and Chesky, 2019).
+- were earlier used in electric vehicles as they are inexpensive, reliable, and have a long lifespan of around 500-1000 charging cycles
+(Petrovich and Chesky, 2019).
 - With a power density of 40-60 Wh/kg they have an advantage over lead-acid batteries but are inferior to other more modern battery types.
+- Disadvantages:
-- A disadvantage of these batteries is that they suffer from “memory effect” though where maximum storage capacity depletes due to crystallization if the batteries are not being charged properly.
+ - they suffer from “memory effect” though where maximum storage capacity depletes due to crystallization if the batteries are not being charged properly.
-- This battery type is now prohibited due to cadmium toxicity (Petrovich and Chesky, 2019).
+ - now prohibited due to cadmium toxicity (Petrovich and Chesky, 2019).

 ### Nickel-metal hydride batteries
 - have a power density of 60-120 Wh/kg and a lifespan of 500-1000 charging cycles.